AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Added a message to the heading estimator in order to perform OpNav pointing
 - added a general message to the Sphinx HTML documentation landing page
 - updated the :ref:`bskModuleCheckoutList` with updated information and expectations
-- added a new help page on :ref:`makeBskFork`
 - Added a fault detection module for optical navigation
 - Added camera module to own the message and to add corruptions to images
 - Added a new support document :ref:`makingNewBskModule` on getting started writing BSK modules